-1.Ar resea 1.Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
-3 Yes, there are faculty members at the School of Medicine who have a primary research focus in planetary health or healthcare sustainability.
-2 Yes, there are individual faculty members at the School of Medicine who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-1 There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
+1. Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school ?
+3 Yes, there are faculty members at the medical school who have a primary r esearch focus in planetary health or healthcare sustainability.
+2 Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
+1 There are planetary health and/or healthcare sustainability researchers at the institution , but none associated with the medical school.
 0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
-Score explanation: While there are a few investigators with a variety of research focuses in planetary health and sustainability, most investigators whose primary focus is within healthcare sustainability/planetary health are within other departments at Rush University.
-The Rush University Office of Research Affairs does not currently utilize a focus on planetary health or sustainability to categorize and track research at the institution, however this has been identified as a point of improvement.